weirdtualguy/kaspa-odyssey/README.md

 # Kaspa Odyssey

-Real-time generative art driven by the Kaspa blockchain network health state.
+Real-time generative art driven by the Kaspa blockDAG network health state.

 Every particle, pulse, and whisper is the network breathing in real time.
 Not a dashboard — a decentralized organism visualized as atmospheric cinematic art.